 6:15 pm – 9:30 pm | Gala Dinner & Evening Program

-As U.S.-China relations continue to make headline news, our Gala & Symposium will take you beyond the headlines, share new insights into China’s economy and consumer trends, and encourage substantive dialogue.
+As U.S.-China relations continue to make headline news, our Gala & Symposium will take you beyond the headlines, offer fresh expert insights into China’s economy, globalization and consumer trends, and spark substantive dialogue.

-Our IGNITE Awards honor those individuals who have made significant contributions to furthering the understanding between our two countries, and to helping shape new perceptions of China, the Chinese and Chinese culture.
+Our evening also celebrates our IGNITE Award Honorees — those individuals who are making significant contributions to furthering the understanding between our two countries, and to helping shape new perceptions of China, the Chinese, and Chinese culture.

-As the 1990 Institute’s mission is to deepen the cross-cultural understanding between our two countries and help foster more U.S.-China-savvy generations, this signature event brings together our community and raises much-needed dollars for our U.S.-China programs for students, teachers, women entrepreneurs and the general public.
+The 1990 Institute‘s mission is to deepen the cross-cultural understanding between our two countries and help foster more U.S.-China-savvy generations.
+Our signature Gala & Symposium event brings together our community and raises much-needed dollars for our U.S.-China programs for youth, teachers, women entrepreneurs and the public.

-We hope you will help support our new $1 million fundraising goal for 2017, as our grassroots work to strengthen U.S.-China relations is now more important than ever.
+We hope you will engage with us more deeply this year and help support our new $1 million fundraising goal for 2017 — our grassroots work at the people-to-people level to strengthen U.S-Sino relations is now more important than ever.
 See you on March 5th!

-Newly added this year is an afternoon Symposium program featuring three panels addressing different facets of the U.S. – China relationship.
-Our speaker lineup includes:
+Our inaugural symposium features three panels addressing different facets of the U.S. – China relationship:

-Immediately following the Symposium, our evening wine reception begins at 5:30pm, followed by a seated dinner at 6:15pm, featuring a special menu by Four Seasons’ Executive Chef, Alex La Motte.
+Immediately following the Symposium, our Gala evening wine & prosecco reception begins at 5:30pm, followed by a seated dinner at 6:15pm, featuring a special menu by Four Seasons’ Executive Chef, Alex La Motte.

-Start your evening by meeting our two IGNITE Culinary Honorees and indulging in some of their creations:
+We’re delighted to be honoring our two IGNITE Culinary Honorees and starting your evening off a chance to indulge in some of their newest creations: